NVJ9SINGHNAVJOT/media-docker/README.md

 - **FFmpeg** serves as the primary tool for converting video and audio files, segmenting videos into streamable parts, adjusting resolutions, and compressing images for storage.

-## Usage

-After setting up all components, upload media files through the server, which processes the uploads and sends messages to Kafka for various media tasks.
-Consumers will handle the intensive operations, while the client serves the processed files.

 ## Contributing

 Contributions to Media-Docker are always welcome!
 To submit feature requests, report bugs, or contribute to the project, please open an issue or submit a pull request.
 For guidelines on contributing and maintaining the project, refer to the [CODE_OF_CONDUCT.md](https://github.com/NVJ9SINGHNAVJOT/media-docker/blob/main/CODE_OF_CONDUCT.md) and [CONTRIBUTING.md](https://github.com/NVJ9SINGHNAVJOT/media-docker/blob/main/CONTRIBUTING.md) files.